raspberrychris/paddleboardmaster/content/post/high-society-stand-up-paddle-board.md

 ### Long 3 year warranty for peace of mind

-Hassle free 3 Year Warranty; High Society is available for support beyond your purchase; we will happily fix or replace your inflatable paddle board set if you run into any issues
+Hassle free 3 Year Warranty; High Society is available for support beyond your purchase; High Society will happily fix or replace your inflatable paddle board set if you run into any issues

 ### Seven Layers of Materials